ddrachau/eternity/additional-files/documents/architecture.md

 In the current model we skipped the idea of introducing a multi level indexing structure for booking entries.

-To keep the complexity low at the moment we have to monitor the performance for booking operations for many bookings over time.
-After several thousands of booking for an user, the creation time (most time consuming with the overlapping checks) in creases from about 16 ms to about 30).
+To keep the complexity low for the moment we have to monitor the performance for booking operations for many bookings over time.
+After creating several thousands of bookings for an user, the creation time (most time consuming with the overlapping checks) increases from about 16 ms to about 30.

-If the overall performance should suffer the following construct could be introduced.
+If the overall performance should suffer, the following construct could be introduced.
 The booking service would have to be adjusted:

 ```